English as a Second Language (ESL) Program

-What Is The English Language And American Culture Program?
+What Is The English as a Second Language Program?

-The English Language and American Culture (ELAC) Program is designed to help international students achieve English proficiency required by the degree program and expose the student to many facets of American culture.
-The ELAC program provides an all-around training of English-language skills in reading, listening, speaking, and writing.
+The English as a Second Language (ESL) Program is designed to help international students achieve English proficiency required by the degree program and expose the student to many facets of American culture.
+The ESL program provides an all-around training of English-language skills in reading, listening, speaking, and writing.

-How Many Levels Are There In The ELAC Program?
+How Many Levels Are There In The ESL Program?

-Why Does A Student Have To Complete The English Language And American Culture Program At Tiffin University?
+Why Does A Student Have To Complete The English as a Second Language Program At Tiffin University?

 Tiffin University requires all students whose native language is not English, and who do not submit an acceptable English language proficiency test score, to take a battery of tests for seated courses in any undergraduate or graduate program.